Slack launch communications

 Hi team,

-I’d like to share an exciting announcement.
+I wanted to share an exciting announcement.
 As some of you know, we’re moving to Slack for our internal team communications.
-Slack is a messaging app where we can talk, share files and work together.
-It also connects with tools that we already use, such as [add your examples here], plus thousands of other apps.
+Slack is a messaging app where we can talk, share files, and work together.
+It also connects with tools we already use, like [add your examples here], plus thousands of other apps.
 The date we’re aiming to provide Slack accounts for all employees is [date].

 Why are we moving to Slack?

 We want to use the best communication tools to make our lives easier and be more productive.
-Having every employee on one platform will help us to work together better and faster, rather than jumping around between emails, IMs, texts and a lot of other programs.
-Everything that you share in Slack is automatically indexed and archived, creating a searchable archive of all our work.
+Having every employee on one platform will help us work together better and faster, rather than jumping around between emails, IMs, texts and a bunch of other programs.
+Everything you share in Slack is automatically indexed and archived, creating a searchable archive of all our work.

 Questions or feedback?

-More information on the company-wide Slack launch will be provided in the following days.
+More information on the companywide Slack launch will be provided in the following days.
 If you have questions about our Slack workspace, please post in the [#slack-help or another appropriate channel] channel on Slack or send an email to [email address here].
-If you have general questions about Slack, its Help Centre is a great resource.
+If you have general questions about Slack, its Help Center is a great resource.

 Wave 2: Follow-up communication from executive or other IT leader